Answers to Your Medical Gap Cover Questions

 What Happens When a Policy Holder changes Medical Schemes?
 Gap Cover continues to operate, provided that medical scheme members keep their monthly payments up to date.

 Who Provides Gap Cover?
-There are many South African companies that offer this form of protection, including household names such as Sanlam, Bonitas and Discovery.
+There are many South African companies that offer this form of protection, including household names such as Sanlam, Zestlife and Discovery.